Electric Scooters reach viability as urban transport

+It can cover 10 km in just under 30 minutes yet the impression you are using a toy never leaves you - unless you paid the $2,500 asking price.
 The Xootr's main problem is that its compact form has been achieved by dispensing with almost the niceties of civilised transport.
 There is NO suspension - the wheels are aluminium and the tyres are solid rubber, so every spec of gravel can be felt.
 Once it gets moving quickly, those specs are frequent, so on bumpy tarmac, it offers a very harsh ride and one which does not engender confidence because it "skitters around."

 Probably the most disconcerting aspect of the Xootr is its braking.
 On one-hand it has regenerative braking, which is astonishing because it actually takes all that energy which would otherwise be lost in braking and puts at least some of it back into the battery.
 But the regenerative braking really doesn't brake very much, and the real brakes, which are a different lever, isn't a great deal better.
 The real brakes require such a vice-like grip to produce serious retardation, that they are poor at speed, when they are most likely to be really needed.